AChepurnoi/raft-kotlin/README.md

 Kotlin implementation of raft consensus algorithm

+Raft is a consensus algorithm that is designed to be easy to understand.
+It's equivalent to Paxos in fault-tolerance and performance

 ## 🗄Project structure
 ### ◎ key-value-example
 Example of how raft module can be used to